-The provider used patient surveys and encouraged verbal comments to obtain staff and patients' views about the service.
+The provider used comment cards, surveys and social media to obtain staff and patients' views about the service.

-The provider gathered feedback from staff through meetings, surveys, and informal discussions.
+The provider gathered feedback from staff meetings.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.